 - Modifying Content: Any other modifications not covered by previous permission flags.

-Below you can find a detailed breakdown of the permissions that can be set in a document.
+Below you’ll find a detailed breakdown of the permissions that can be set.

 Printing and High-Quality Printing